mojtaba1995/Genetic-Algorithm/README.md

 ### Descriptions

 In order to simplify the usage of this code, a mathematical question was proposed.
+In this question "Z" is fitness function and X_0 and X_1 are the input variables.

 <br>
+**Fitness function:**
 <div align="left">
 <img src="https://github.com/mojtaba1995/Genetic-Algorithm/blob/master/images/fitness.png" width="240">
 </div>
 <br>
+**Constraints:**
 <div align="left">
 <img src="https://github.com/mojtaba1995/Genetic-Algorithm/blob/master/images/C1.png" width="250">
 </div>